apache/seatunnel-website/versioned_docs/version-2.3.3/transform-v2/filter-rowkind.md

 ## Examples

-The RowKink of the data generate by FakeSource is `INSERT`, If we use `FilterRowKink` transform and exclude the `INSERT` data, we will write zero rows into sink.
+The RowKink of the data generate by FakeSource is `INSERT`, If we use `FilterRowKind` transform and exclude the `INSERT` data, we will write zero rows into sink.

 ```yaml